|« PreviousNext »|

 On the Step 2: VPC with a Single Public Subnet page, enter a friendly name for your VPC in the VPC name field.
 Leave the other default configuration settings, and click Create VPC.
 On the confirmation page, click OK.

-For more information about Amazon VPC, see What is Amazon VPC? in the Amazon Virtual Private Cloud User Guide.
+For more information about Amazon VPC, see What is Amazon VPC? in the Amazon VPC User Guide.

 Security groups act as a firewall for associated instances, controlling both inbound and outbound traffic at the instance level.
 You must add rules to a security group that enable you to connect to your instance from your IP address using SSH.
 You can also add rules that allow inbound and outbound HTTP and HTTPS access from anywhere.